orbit-love/orbit-model/README.md

 The Orbit Model is a framework for building high gravity communities.
 A high gravity community is one that excels at attracting and retaining members by providing an outstanding member experience.

-The Orbit Model contains four fundamental concepts: Presence, Love, Reach and Orbit Levels.
+The Orbit Model contains five fundamental concepts: Presence, Love, Reach and Orbit Levels.

 - **Love** is a member's overall level of engagement and impact in the community.
 - **Reach** is a measure of a community member’s sphere of influence.
+- **Gravity** is the attractive force of a community that acts to retain existing members and attract new ones.
 - **Presence** is a measure of a community member's activity over a period of time.
-- **Orbit** levels are a practical tool for member segmentation and help you create different programs for different types of community members.
+- **Orbit levels** are a practical tool for member segmentation and help you create different programs for different types of community members.

 **The goal of the Orbit Model is to increase the Presence of your community.**